Zhang Yujie

-Zhang Yujie (张昱杰; born 18 March 2002) is a Chinese footballer currently playing as a right-back for Shenzhen Peng City.
+Zhang Yujie (张昱杰; born 18 March 2002) is a Chinese footballer currently playing as a right-back for Jiangxi Dingnan United, on loan from Shenzhen Peng City.

 Career

 Heilongjiang Ice City

 On 19 April 2023, Zhang Yujie made a permanent move to China League One side Heilongjiang Ice City.

 Shenzhen Peng City

 On 19 January 2025, Zhang Yujie completed a transfer to Chinese Super League club Shenzhen Peng City.
 On 1 March 2025, he scored his first senior and professional goal in a 1–0 away win over Qingdao Hainiu in his first Chinese Super League start.

+On 17 July 2026, Zhang re-joined Jiangxi Dingnan United by half-year loan from Shenzhen Peng City.